lightsoutgames/godot-accessible-starter/README.md

 ## What's in the box?

  * The accessibility plugin is automatically loaded, eliminating the need to use the inaccessible editor to enable it.
  * TTS is loaded in a global script which is available in every node.
-Run `Globals.tts.speak("Text to speak", interrupt)` from anywhere in your code to speak something.
+Run `TTS.speak("Text to speak", interrupt)` from anywhere in your code to speak something.
 See _scenes/Main.gd_ as an example.
  * A Main scene with a script is created, and set as the launch scene.

 ## Accessibility tips